The Behavior Sequence that Most Often Persuades…

 The education I got while I was “selling” was remarkable.
 In a 45 minute appointment, I spoke very little.
 I asked a lot of questions.

 I would ask people about everything from where they spent their vacation to the kinds of fish they caught to the profit margins they made on the gasoline they sold.
+As they became comfortable with me, they’d tell me stories about the spouse and the kids though I never asked about family.
+I discovered that family relationships dramatically influenced the effectiveness of he managers, CEO’s and owners I would talk with.
+That was a BIG AHA.

 …and then I would ask for the sale…